quixio/quix-streams/docs/publish.md

 #### Examples

-The following buffer configuration will send data every 100ms or, if no data is buffered in the 1 second timeout period, it will flush and empty the buffer anyway:
+The following buffer configuration will publish data every 100ms or, if no data is buffered in the 1 second timeout period, it will flush and empty the buffer anyway:

 === "Python"